Transpersonal Psychology: A Path To Holistic Transformation

 By the 1960s, inspired by the human potential movement and humanistic ideas regarding mental wellness, several psychologists expressed dissatisfaction with more traditional approaches to human psychology, including behaviorist and Freudian frameworks.
 This discontent led a group of psychologists, including Abraham Maslow, James Fadiman, and Stanislav Grof, to begin working together.
 They met to create a more humanistic approach toward depth psychology that honored "non-ordinary" states of human consciousness.

-Development of a new field
+The development of a new field in psychology

 The work of this group led to the reclamation and redefinition of transpersonal psychology, originally coined by William James.
 As interest in the field grew, the group launched the Association of Transpersonal Psychology (ATP) and started the Journal of Transpersonal Psychology.

-In 1975, Robert Frager founded the Institute of Transpersonal Psychology, which offers education, research, and therapy guidelines for transpersonal psychology.
+In 1975, Robert Frager founded the Institute of Transpersonal Psychology, which offers education, research, and psychotherapy guidelines for transpersonal psychology.
 In 1978, Stanislav Grof—who is considered “the only major contemporary transpersonal theorist to emerge out of a clinical setting”—founded The International Transpersonal Association.

 In the modern day, the study and practice of transpersonal psychology continue to grow.
-The field embraces various approaches to therapy and mental healthcare, many of which have nothing to do with religion and everything to do with the human mind, behavior, and finding self-fulfillment.
+The field embraces various approaches to psychotherapy and mental healthcare, many of which have nothing to do with religion and everything to do with the human mind, behavior, and finding self-fulfillment.

-Because of the difficulty of applying traditional research methods to transpersonal approaches, there is a small amount of research on the effects of transpersonal therapy.
+Because of the difficulty of applying traditional research methods to transpersonal approaches, there is a small amount of research on the effects of transpersonal psychotherapy.
 Researchers have suggested that the use of a more quantitative scientific method will help provide legitimacy to the field.

 However, studies show that the principles of transpersonal psychology may provide psychological benefits.
-One study pointed to the positive effects of spiritual approaches on certain mental disorders—including depression, anxiety, and schizophrenia—as proof of the potential efficacy of transpersonal therapy.
+One study pointed to the positive effects of spiritual approaches on certain mental disorders—including depression, anxiety, and schizophrenia—as proof of the potential efficacy of transpersonal psychotherapy.
 They also, however, discussed the potential for spiritual emergencies that can occur if an individual is unable to process transpersonal experiences.
 Additionally, certain transpersonal techniques may exacerbate symptoms of certain conditions.
 For example, the use of holotropic breathing, which can cause repressed memories to surface, is usually discouraged in individuals with panic disorder.

 While transpersonal psychology uses many principles and strategies as traditional psychology or psychotherapy, transpersonal psychologists incorporate a wider range of ideas, disciplines, and theories.
 In research and transpersonal psychotherapy practice, transpersonal psychologists may apply philosophy, literature, health science, art, social theory, and other academic traditions to understand the human psyche.